MatteoCartiglia/ofxNeuroSensor/README.md

 ------------
 Any steps necessary to install your addon.
 Optimally, this means just dropping the folder into the `openFrameworks/addons/` folder.

+Under linux, please go inside the folder addons/ofxNeuroSensor/example_ofxNeuroSensorGui and type 'make'.
+To launch the application, cd bin/ , ./example_ofxNeuroSensorGui, - or - make RunRelease.

 Dependencies
 ------------